tttapa/Control-Surface/README.md

 }
 ```

+Control Surface supports many types of MIDI inputs.
-MIDI input is very easy as well.
-For example, an LED that turns on when a MIDI Note On message for middle C is received:
+For example, an LED that turns on when a MIDI Note On message for middle C is
+received:
 ```cpp
 #include <Control_Surface.h>